Owning a home may be a common goal for many Americans, but it can also be a pricey endeavor.

 While there are no bonus categories with this card, you’ll earn a high return on everything you buy.
 You may even think of the rewards you earn with this card as a discount on home improvement purchases.

-For small business owners, the Ink Business Cash℠ credit Card can be perfect for both home improvement purchases and all your other business purchases.
-This card starts you off with a $500 cash bonus when you spend $3,000 within three months of account opening.
+For small business owners, the Ink Business Cash® Credit Card can be perfect for both home improvement purchases and all your other business purchases.
+This card starts you off with a $750 cash bonus when you spend $7,500 within three months of account opening.

 You’ll also earn 5 percent cash back on $25,000 spent in combined purchases at office supply stores and on internet, cable and phone services each year, 2 percent cash back on the first $25,000 spent in combined purchases at gas stations and restaurants each year and 1 percent back on all other purchases.
-There’s no annual fee, and the office supply category can be lucrative for 5 percent back on gift cards for Lowe’s, Home Depot and other home improvement stores.
+There’s no annual fee.

 Amazon Prime Rewards Visa Signature Card

 The Amazon Prime Rewards Visa Signature Card can be extremely useful if you plan to order tools and home improvement supplies from Amazon.com.
 You’ll earn 5 percent back on Amazon.com and Whole Foods Market purchases, 2 percent back at gas stations, restaurants and drugstores and 1 percent back on other purchases with this card, and you can even qualify for a $100 Amazon.com gift card instantly upon card approval.

 There’s no annual fee for this card, though you must have an Amazon Prime membership.
 And you may be surprised by the home improvement shopping you can complete online.
 From kitchen islands to flooring, light fixtures and dishwashers, there are endless home improvement purchases available through Amazon (often even with free shipping).